-You’re off on a trip, you’ve got your case down from the attic – now take the stress out of bulging bags and exploding beauty products with the five tips to truly transform your packing game
+You’re off on a trip, you’ve got your case down from the attic – now take the stress out of bulging bags and exploding beauty products with the tips to truly transform your packing game

 It’s the million-pound question – how to stop clothes getting creased while maximising space?
 Although many take a hard line one way or the other, we recommend taking the best of both (see ).
 Roll jerseys and hardier items such as denim and cotton shorts so they take up less room.
 For items more prone to creasing such as linen and shirts, fold gently and layer up with either plastic from the dry cleaner or tissue paper, wrapping tailored items around any books for structure.
-For smaller items, go all Russian doll on your packing (): protect glass bottles by putting them inside socks and then slide them inside shoes or the gaps in between heels to save space.
+For smaller items, go all Russian doll on your packing (): protect perfume bottles by putting them inside socks and then slide them inside shoes or the gaps in between heels to save space.
 Then put shoes in old shower caps or plastic bags to avoid soiling other items.

 A holiday is an ideal time to get dressed up, so jewellery is essential.
 To avoid spending half your trip unravelling your finest finishing touches from each other, you need to enlist the help of a couple of kitchen essentials.
 Buy 'snack size' plastic bags for packing necklaces – to prevent knots, give each one its own bag and fasten the clasp.
 Or if you’ve got clingfilm to hand, seal your earrings and necklaces between two layers to keep them separate, laying them one on top of the other.
 Finally, a pill box is a handy way of not losing small studs and rings to the bottom of your bag.